flairNLP/fundus/docs/how_to_contribute.md

     </url>
 </urlset>
 ```
-The line we look after is `xmlns:news="http://www.google.com/schemas/sitemap-news/0.9"`.
+The line we are looking for is `xmlns:news="http://www.google.com/schemas/sitemap-news/0.9"`.
-Here the prefix `news` gets bound to the namespace `http://www.google.com/schemas/sitemap-news/0.9`.
+Here, the prefix `news` is bound to the namespace `http://www.google.com/schemas/sitemap-news/0.9`.
-This indicates the sitemap is a Google News Sitemap and thus `https://www.latimes.com/news-sitemap.xml` is a Google News Index Map.
+This indicates the sitemap is a Google News Sitemap.

-To get your news source running, specify either `sitemaps` (spanning the entire website), a `news_map` (referring to a Google News Sitemap or Google News Index Map if available), or `rss_feeds` covering recently published articles.
+Thus `https://www.latimes.com/news-sitemap.xml` is a Google News Index Map.

+#### Finishing the Publisher Specification

 Given the above information, our entry should look like this now:
 ``` python